-“Mommy.” she said, taking my hand as we walked towards her outdoor classroom, “Estoy muy feliz de que estes aqui (I’m so happy that you’re here).”
+“Mommy.” she said, taking my hand as we walked toward her outdoor classroom, “Estoy muy feliz de que estes aqui (I’m so happy that you’re here).”
 We both squealed with delight.

 The director of the school is British, and the yoga/movement teacher is Canadian, and the kids are a mixture of nationalities.
 So I was really happy to see that her three main teachers were Costa Rican and spoke only Spanish to the kids.
 It also made me melt to hear Jojo and the girls sitting with her explain to each other in Spanish what they had in their lunch boxes.
 There were at least twenty kids ( ages three and under) in her class, and I was impressed at how efficiently the teachers got them to wash hands, eat their food, and even brush their teeth.
 There was a painting of a giraffe on the ground and at one point, they all sat on its long neck with their hands out waiting for a squeeze of soap while the teacher counted, “Uno, Dos, Tres, Cuatro…”

 Before lunch was over, the director came over and gave Bilingual Baby a present—a tiny T-shirt with colorful handprints from her friends and the name of the daycare.
 “So that you will always remember your friends in Costa Rica,” said the director sweetly to Josephine.

 After lunch (Jojo ate her entire meal), we went back to helping with the art project in the middle of the yard.
 I promised that if she didn’t cry when I left, I’d buy her a smoothie when she got off the bus.
 It worked.